Skip to content

 Our questions

-• What patterns of expression can we identify with the loss or gain of MOV10?
+• What patterns of expression can we identify between the Vampirium individuals and controls?

-• Are there any genes shared between the two conditions?
+• Are there any genes shared between the two comparisons?

 This lesson was originally developed by members of the teaching team (Mary Piper, Meeta Mistry, Radhika Khetani) at the Harvard Chan Bioinformatics Core (HBC).